-ELE 315 Children's Literature
+ELE 315 Children's Literature (3)

 Selecting and evaluating materials for children from pre-school to eighth grade to guide their reading in keeping with their needs, interests, and abilities with a view to enjoyment and curriculum enrichment in the elementary school.
 Course content covers elements of fiction, non-fiction, poetry, etc., expands knowledge of a multitude of current and classic children's books as well as ways to implement the usage of books within various curriculums.
 This course does not apply to general education requirements.
-Prerequisite: acceptance into the Teacher Education Program.
 Recommended corequisite: ELE/SPE 316 and 317.
 (Same as SPE 315)